Connect with us

 RELATED: UK Firm Inks Sh9bn Deal for 35MW Menengai Geothermal Plant

-KenGen Energy Park will cater for all sizes of industries – from small to heavy industries – all of whom will enjoy cheaper electricity provided by the company.
+KenGen Energy Park will cater to all sizes of industries – from small to heavy industries – all of whom will enjoy cheaper electricity provided by the company.

 40MW solar plant